oguzeldereli/c-coursework/README.md

 When using the build script, **you need to run your shell inside the same directory as the build script and specify the filenames relative to the build script as well**.

+If the randomly generated height for the maze is too big for your screen, change the MAX_HEIGHT in defaults.h.

 ## 2.2 Building and running without python

 Compile each source file into an object file: